mynttt/UpdateTool/README.md

 ### Docker mode:

-In docker mode the tool will read the two environment variables OMDB_API_KEY and PLEX_DATA_DIR.
+In docker mode the tool will read the environment variables OMDB_API_KEY and PLEX_DATA_DIR and optionally TMDB_API_KEY if TMDB fallback should be enabled.

 It can then be invoked with:
 - no args (default caching (14 days) and every 12h)